Understanding the effects of fatigue and how to plan your life around it can take a long time.

 When Belinda Medlock had a stroke at the age of 47 she thought she would be able to return to her job after a few weeks.

+She had recently started a role working with children with behavioural difficulties and was keen to return as soon as possible.
 However, although she has made improvements, her stroke left her with cognitive issues and chronic fatigue which made returning to employment impossible.

 Belinda, who is sharing her story as part of our Brain Drain: Wake up to fatigue! campaign, said figuring out how to manage and identify her fatigue was incredibly difficult.